LogtalkDotOrg/logtalk3/manuals/sources/devtools/lgtunit.rst

 The ``lgtunit.lgt`` source file implements a framework for defining and running unit tests in Logtalk.
 The ``lgtunit_messages.lgt`` source file defines the default translations for the messages printed when running unit tests.
-These messages can be intercepted to customize output, e.g. to make it less verbose, or for integration with e.g. GUI IDEs and continuous integration servers.
+These messages can be intercepted to customize the output, e.g. to make it less verbose, or for integration with e.g. GUI IDEs and continuous integration servers.

 Other files part of this tool provide support for alternative output